-(3) Each Non-Management Director elected to the Board at the 2012 Annual Shareholders' Meeting received a stock award of 2,670 Shares on June 1, 2012.
+- (3) Each Non-Management Director elected to the Board at the 2012 Annual Shareholders' Meeting received a stock award of 2,670 Shares on June 1, 2012.
 The number of Shares was determined by dividing \$175,000 by \$65.55, which was the closing price of a Share on the NYSE on the grant date, rounded to the nearest whole share.
 Upon his appointment to the Board on July 27, 2012, Mr. Flynn received a stock award of 1,988 shares.
 The number of Shares was determined by dividing \$148,151 (a prorated portion of the \$175,000 annual stock award value) by \$74.52, which was the closing price of a Share on the NYSE on the grant date, rounded to the nearest whole share.
-Upon his appointment to the Board on July 27, 2012, Mr. Flynn received a stock award of 1,988 shares.
-The number of Shares was determined by dividing \$148,151 (a prorated portion of the \$175,000 annual stock award value) by \$74.52, which was the closing price of a Share on the NYSE on the grant date, rounded to the nearest whole share.
-Dr. Cash, Mr. Daft, Mr. Flynn, Ms. Mayer, Mr. Penner, Mr. Scott, Mr. Jim C. Walton, and Ms. Wolf deferred the receipt of these Shares shares on the ont of fiscal 2013.
+Dr. Cash, Mr. Daft, Mr. Flynn, Ms. Mayer, Mr. Penner, Mr. Scott, Mr. Jim C. Walton, and Ms. Wolf deferred the receipt of these Shares until a later date.
+No current Non-Management Directors held options to purchase Shares as of the end of fiscal 2013.
 Options held by Mr. Duke at the end of fiscal 2013 are disclosed in the Outstanding Equity Awards at Fiscal 2013 Year-End table below.
-The options held by Mr. Duke were granted to him in prior years as part of his compensation for service as an Executive Officer of Walmart and not as compensation for serving as a director of our company.

-(4) The amounts in this column represent above-market interest earned on director compensation deferred to an interest-credited account under the Director Compensation Deferral Plan, as elected by the director.
+The options held by Mr. Duke were granted to him in prior years as part of his compensation for service as an Executive Officer of Walmart and not as compensation for serving as a director of our company. - (4) The amounts in this column represent above-market interest earned on director compensation deferred to an interest-credited account under the Director Compensation Deferral Plan, as elected by the director.
 The interest rate on the interest-bearing account is set by the Director Compensation Deferral Plan based on the ten-year United States Treasury note rate on the first day of January plus 2.70 percent.
 This rate was 4.67 percent for the calendar year ended December 31, 2012, and decreased to 4.56 percent for the calendar year ending December 31, 2013.